storj/storj/docs/design/referral-manager.md

     With the referral manager, we will migrate the existing offers table from satelites to the referral manager database.

-    In this way, the marketing team does not need to go through each tardigrade satellite to set up the configuration for offers.

 ## Rationale

-1. Will this overload satellites?
+1. Separation of concern
+    * referral manager will handle all the referral logic, satellite will only store user's credit data.
+    * marketing admin gui logic will be separate from the open source code.

+2. Single source of truth
+    * the marketing team does not need to go through each tardigrade satellite to set up the configuration for offers.

 ## Implementation